zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

 - Lab : Create Compute Instance
 - Lab : Environment Setup

 Below pre-loaded data objects are available in Converged Database.
-And since OAS recognizes data in relational format , views have been created on the base tables of JSON and XML type.
+And since OAS recognizes data in relational format, views have been created on the base tables of JSON and XML type.

 | ObjectName  | ObjectType  | DataType  | Description  |